 With summer now seeming like a distant memory, fall is rolling in faster than a candy apple tumbling down a steep hill.
-But as the trees transition to their autumnal hues of gold, orange, and scarlet, it’s almost time to slip on a layer of fleece and embrace the season at one of the region’s most popular October attractions.
+But as the trees transition to their picture-perfect autumnal hues of orange and scarlet, it’s time to slip on a layer of fleece and embrace the season at one of Metro Vancouver’s most popular October attractions.

 A local legend that’s been running since the early 1980s, the Pumpkin Patch at Richmond Country Farms lures fall fans from across Metro Vancouver and beyond.
 But if you haven’t been before—or you’re wondering what’s on at the farm this year—here’s the lowdown on why you should gather the family together and head on over.

 The Pumpkin Patch is a popular seasonal attraction. | Photo: Richmond Country Farms

 Richmond Country Farms is located in East Richmond (12900 Steveston Highway) and it’s easily reached by car (there is plenty of free parking).
 Buses also stop right outside—you can plan your visit via the TransLink website.

 This year’s Pumpkin Patch operates between October 5 and October 30, from 9:00am to 1:30pm Monday to Friday and from 10:00am to 4:30pm on weekends and holidays.
 Weekday hours may be extended to 5:00pm on fine-weather days.
 Call ahead at 604.274.0522 to confirm the hours on the day you plan to come.

 Pick the perfect pumpkin at Richmond Country Farms. | Photo: Tourism Richmond

 What will I see?